- Bio-Identical Hormones

 - Can I use natural hormone creams from a health food store or purchased on the internet to treat my symptoms?
 Taking hormones without a physician’s guidance can be dangerous.
 Your doctor understands the complex physiology of hormone function and their relationship to disease.
 Women should always seek professional advice before starting a hormone replacement program.
 Prescription compounded hormones are the safest option because we know exactly what they contain.

 - Will hormones help my sex life?
 This is a common question but not easy to answer.
 Changes in sexual desire can be caused by hormone imbalances, but this is not the only reason.
 Physical changes to the female genitalia can be corrected with hormone replacement, which can reduce discomfort.
 Dr. Hatfield also offers vaginal rejuvenation procedures.
-If your hormones are balanced and you are still experiencing problems, referral to a sexual counselor may be recommended.
+If your hormones are balanced and you are still experiencing problems, referral to a sexual counsellor may be recommended.

 Adrenal Fatigue and Stress

-- I’ve read about adrenal fatigue, but my doctor doesn’t understand this condition.
+- I have read about adrenal fatigue, but my doctor doesn’t understand this condition.
 Is there help for me?
 The adrenal glands respond to physical and emotional stress by secreting the hormones cortisol and DHEA.
 When there is chronic stress, the adrenal system becomes exhausted and the regulation of cortisol and DHEA is lost.
 In severe cases, cortisol levels can reach very low values.
 Typical symptoms of adrenal fatigue are menstrual irregularities, severe menopause symptoms, chronic fatigue/pain syndromes and recurrent infections.
 Dr. Hatfield will recommend special investigations if she is concerned you may have adrenal fatigue.

 - Are all of the tests ordered covered by MSP?
 Many of the blood and imaging tests ordered will be covered by MSP.
 Dr. Hatfield also uses private labs that provide specialized “functional” tests of the endocrine organs or nutritional panels.
 These tests must be paid privately

-- Why is the adrenal saliva panel a necessary test?
+- Why is the adrenal urine panel a necessary test?
 Clinical experience tells us that the majority of women who complain of symptoms around the time of menopause have problems with adrenal function.
 Abnormal production of cortisol in response to chronic stress is the most common finding.
 Identifying and correcting adrenal imbalances is an important step in the wellness program that cannot be skipped.

 - Can I get hormone replacement without testing?
 Although your symptoms will point to hormone imbalances, it is good practice to measure your levels before hormone replacement is initiated.
 Often, imbalances are identified that were not suspected but need correction.
-Saliva testing is also used after treatment has begun to ensure we are on the right track with your replacement.
+Urine testing is also used after treatment has begun to ensure we are on the right track with your replacement.

-- Why is the timing of the saliva collection important?
+- Why is the timing of the urine collection important?
 Hormone production follows a cycle in our bodies.
 For example, a reproductive age woman will have a different level of progesterone at different phases of her menstrual cycle.
 Proper timing allows us to correlate symptoms with hormone levels and to ensure hormone supplementation is done correctly.
-If adrenal dysfunction is suspected, saliva is collected at four different times in a day.
+If adrenal dysfunction is suspected, urine is collected at four different times in a day.
 This allows an assessment of cortisol secretion throughout a typical day.

 - What is an endometrial biopsy and why do I need one?
 Any woman over the age of 40 who presents with a change in her bleeding pattern should have an endometrial biopsy.
 The endometrium is the active glandular tissue that lines the uterus.
 In some situations, the lining tissue grows excessively and this can lead to uterine cancer.
 An endometrial biopsy is done in the office during the pelvic examination.
 It usually causes mild to moderate discomfort (like a period cramp), which lasts a few seconds.
 The results are available in under 2 weeks.
 If irregular cells are identified, further investigations or treatments may be recommended.